“Three qualities are essential in a professional musician… the first is good health and the other two are the same.”

 The following six habits promote strain-free music making – all of them are expanded on in Chapter 13 of The Musician’s Way.

-6 Ways to Minimize Tension
+6 Ways for Musicians to Minimize Tension

 1. Employ balanced postures